 The department offers a departmental fellowship to all enrolled students.
-This fellowship covers full tuition costs plus an annual stipend of $28,500 and full student health insurance coverage.
+This fellowship covers full tuition costs plus an annual stipend of $33,000 (starting in July 2022) and full student health insurance coverage.
 During a student’s first year of study, this fellowship support is provided with no teaching assistantship duties.
 Though attrition during the first year of the program is very low, it is still very challenging and, for that reason, we feel it is essential that students are able to devote almost all of their energies to their studies.
 Beginning in the second year of study, students who are performing satisfactorily will again receive the same departmental fellowship coverage as in their first year.
 In addition, during years 2, 3, 4 and 5, this fellowship will involve a teaching or research assistantship assignment.
 The department guarantees financial support for a minimum of five years of graduate study, conditional on satisfactory performance and often for a sixth year as well.

 In addition to these sources of funds, there are many other opportunities both on and offcampus involving research or teaching.
 The summer program at Hopkins is taught exclusively by our graduate students.
 Students have also taught in nearby universities such as Loyola College, Goucher College, and the University of Maryland Baltimore County.
 One can also find research assistantships in other Hopkins programs; for example, the School of Public Health and the Carey Business School.
 Many students take advantage of the proximity of Washington, D.C. to serve as research assistants at institutions related to their field of research during the academic year and/or summer.
 In recent years, our graduate students have been research assistants at such institutions as Brookings, Bureau of Labor Statistics, Federal Reserve Board of Governors, Federal National Mortgage Association, International Monetary Fund, Inter-Development Bank, World Bank, and the Antitrust Division of the Department of Justice.